jparyani/mediagoblin/docs/source/production-deployments.rst

 example scripts as examples.

 ..
 TODO insert init script here
 ..
-TODO are additional concernts ?
+TODO are additional concerns ?
    ..
 Other Concerns
    .. --------------